SharePoint/sp-dev-docs/docs/spfx/sharepoint-server-2019-and-subscription-edition-support.md

 To create a new web part with SharePoint Framework , see [Build your first SharePoint client-side web part](web-parts/get-started/build-a-hello-world-web-part.md).

-To deploy your web part to SharePoint on-premises, unlike deploying to SharePoint Online, some dependent service applications and specific configurations on the SharePoint Server are required.
+To deploy your web part to SharePoint on-premises, unlike deploying to SharePoint Online, some dependent service applications and specific configurations on the SharePoint Server are required, seeing below tutorials.
+You can contact SharePoint Server administrator if you do not have appropriate permission to check or configure.

 ### Create service applications